BSMRKRS/my_work/README.md

 ### Loading your work from the cloud
 Make sure you're in `my_work` and run `bash load_my_work flast00`.
 Github will ask you to log in.

+### Updating MyWork
+Every now and then your teacher will tell you to update the MyWork scripts.
+You can do this by running `bash update_my_work_scripts flast00`.
+This is never a bad idea; you may as well do this every now and then.